Private Python Packages: Complete Setup Checklist

 • Organize your package: Create a clear folder structure with essential files like pyproject.toml and __init__.py.

-• Host on a private repository: Use platforms like GitHub Packages or GitLab for secure hosting.
+• Host on a private repository: Use a Python-compatible registry such as Envelope or the GitLab PyPI registry.

-• Build & publish: Use tools like Poetry to package and publish your code.
+• Build & publish: Use the standard build and twine tools to create and upload distributions.

 • Install securely: Use pip with repository URLs and access tokens for installation.